rackerlabs/rackspace-how-to/content/dedicated-hosting/delete-user.md

 Delete a user from the Rackspace Customer Portal when the user no longer needs access to the environment.

+Before you begin, ensure that your user has Manage Users permissions in the Customer Portal.

-1. Log in to the [Rackspace Customer Portal](https://my.rackspace.com) as an Administrator.
+1. Log in to the [Rackspace Customer Portal](https://my.rackspace.com).
-2. At the top of the page, click **Account**.
+2. At the top of the page, click **Account > User Management**.
-3. Click **User List**.
-4. Click the user that you want to delete.
+3. Click the user that you want to delete.
-5. In the top right-hand corner, click the **Actions** button.
+4. In the top right-hand corner, click the **Actions > Delete User**.
-6. Click **Delete User**.
-7. Complete the template to remove user access to the Customer Portal and systems.
+5. Complete the template to remove user access to the Customer Portal and systems.
-8. Click **Save**.
+6. Click **Submit Request**.
 The system generates a ticket that tracks the progress of the removal.